Bayesian Neural Networks for Reversible Steganography: Experiments

 \section{Experiments}

-The primary purpose of our experiments is to identify the contribution made by Bayesian uncertainty analysis, benchmarked against a non-Bayesian approach (i.e. a predictive model without an uncertainty analyser).
+The primary purpose of our experiments is to identify the contribution made by Bayesian uncertainty analysis to steganographic performance.
+We employ an advanced predictive neural network as a baseline model for benchmarking and build an uncertainty-aware model therefrom.